einbahnstrasse/Goldford-MTEC1003/labs/06/lab-06-part2-python-basics.md

 <a id="saytwice"></a>
 ## 1. Recreating _SayTwice.html_ but in Python

-In Lab 6 / Part 1, you made a program that asked for user input and echoed it back twice to the console.
+In [Lab 6 / Part 1](/Goldford-MTEC1003-OL04/labs/06/lab-06-part1-js-basics.html){:target="_blank"}, you made a program that asked for user input and echoed it back twice to the console.
 How would we do that in Python?

 What if I told you... that you already know the two things in Python you'll need: `input()` and `print()`?
 Remember those?!